TiiZss/BreakingLab/README.md

 # BreakingLab
 Bash script to manage web apps using docker and hosts aliases.
 Idea taken from: https://github.com/eystsen/pentestlab.
-Working and tested on Ubuntu 23.04 and WSL.
+Working and tested on Ubuntu 23.04, Kali and WSL.

 ### Current available webapps